 So, what do these corrections have to do with writing?
 A great deal, it turns out.
 These myths and misperceptions were largely perpetuated by writing — by people distorting facts in articles, books, and other written accounts of the events, followed by others regenerating the errors.
 The lesson to be learned is this: When you write about something, be sure you know what you’re writing about.
 Do not bolster fallacies by blindly accepting what you read or heard.
 Before incorporating historical events great or small into your fiction or nonfiction, investigate and corroborate.

-36 Responses to “5 Events and Incidents That Never Happened”
+36 thoughts on “5 Events and Incidents That Never Happened”

 An excellent post that could be expanded to book length.
 I stop reading anything as soon as I find some dumb fact cited as truth.
 Don’t we all by now know how to get to snopes.com?